MomsFriendlyDevCo/angular-ui-loader/README.md

 angular-ui-loader
 =================
-Generic page loading control in plain JS + Angular, designed to be as small as possible.
+Generic page loading control in plain JS / Angular / Vue, designed to be as small as possible.

 This module ships with an Angular wrapper (`$loader`) but can be addressed either as `$loader` (Angular) or `Loader` (vanilla JavaScript).